Jackzmc/sourcemod-plugins/README.md

   * `troll_shot_mode <0/1>` - 0 -> ALL Weapons, 1 -> AWP

 ### l4d2_avoid_minigun
-Makes the bots avoid standing infront/on top of the player that is using a minigun.
-It checks every 2.0 seconds if they are infront, then tells them to move to behind you.
+Makes the bots avoid standing in front of or on top of the player that is using a minigun.
+It checks every 2.0 seconds if they are in the way, then forces them to move to behind you.
 There is no configuration, all automatic.

 ### l4d2_ai_minigun
 Allows you to spawn a holdout type bot.
 This bot will spawn with a minigun, like louis in the passing.
 Supports all 8 characters.
 Technically it is louis using minigun with a model change, but it works fine.

 **Notes:** Sometimes bill model fails to spawn in, and is just invisible.
 Also, the minigun holdout bot has to internally be Louis, so it will be louis making sounds, but whatever model specified shown.
 This doesn't apply for normal holdout bot.

+Currently not working with the Last Stand update

 * **Commands:**
   * `sm_ai_minigun <survivor name>` - Spawns an ai bot with minigun infront of wherever you are looking.
 Can also use numbers (0-7).